rstojnic/lazydata/README.md

 ### Configuring

-To share the data files with your team you need to set up a shared location to which everyone has access to.
+To share the data files with your team you need to set up a shared location to which your team has access to.
 We currently support AWS S3 and directory-over-SSH as storage backends.

 To enable lazy-data on your repository, run the following command in your git repository root: